Auto Icon

 This group often has a false sense of security.
 While they have coverage, it often isn’t enough.
 “A typical group life benefit is two times your annual salary, but you may need more like six to eight times your salary just to break even,” says Wieser.
 Also, employers can (and do) terminate group life insurance benefits.
 (This is especially common during a sluggish economy.)
 Another downside is the fact that you lose this coverage when you leave your employer.

 Even if you don’t fall within any of these groups, you and your family could still lack the life insurance you need.
-To find out what your needs might be, take our Fast and Easy Life Insurance Quiz.

 By: